 The study, produced by eCoupons.com, the creator of CyberMonday,co.uk, said that more than £450 million would be spent on Monday (December 2nd) or £312,500 per minute.

 Matthew Cheng, founder of eCoupons.com and creator of the CyberMonday.co.uk, observed that retailers have really embraced the concept this year.

 And this, he says, is set to be reflected in the amount of money retailers see in the coming hours.

-“A major reason Black Friday and Cyber Monday sales are jumping the pond is because UK retailers must compete against lower priced apparel and shoes with low cost or free shipping.”
+“A major reason Black Friday and Cyber Monday sales are jumping the pond is because UK retailers must compete against lower-priced apparel and shoes with low-cost or free shipping,” he added.